You have no items in your shopping cart.

 If you want to prevent cookies being used, you can change your browser settings to disable cookies.
 However, you may not be able to access all or parts of our websites, or you may experience reduced functionality when accessing certain services.

 We keep your hard-copy or electronic records on our secured premises and systems or offsite using trusted third parties.
+We use third-party service providers to store and process our data, support the sale of our products to you and support our website.
 Our security safeguards include:

-We collect, use, disclose, store and retain your personal information so that we can carry out our business activities and functions and to provide you with our services.
-The type of information about you that we will collect, use, disclose, store and retain will depend on our relationship with you, the types of products or services you request from us and our legal obligations.
+We collect, use, disclose, store and retain your personal information so that we can carry out our business activities and functions and provide you with our products and services.

 The purposes for which we collect, store, use and disclose personal and credit-related information is so that we can: